dps923/winter2020/notes/core-data-fetchrequest-essentials.md

 Our experience (in this course) is that there is no single authoritative comprehensive source that will explain and show examples of all possible predicate strings.

-(more to come)

-Links that we'll refer to in class:
+Therefore, there are some online resources, from Apple and others, that will enable you to learn more.
+Here are some links that we'll refer to in class:

 [Creating predicates](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Predicates/Articles/pCreating.html#//apple_ref/doc/uid/TP40001793)